dabit3/basic-serverless-api/README.md

 $ amplify add api

 ?
 Please select from one of the below mentioned services: REST ?
-Provide a friendly name for your resource to be used as a label for this category in the project: <api_name>
+Provide a friendly name for your resource to be used as a label for this category in the project: productapi ?
-?
 Provide a path (e.g., /items) /products
 ?
 Choose a Lambda source: Create a new Lambda function ?
 Provide a friendly name for your resource to be used as a label for this category in the project: <function_name>